subsetpark/subsetpark/rodeoclown.md

 title: The Rodeo Clown Theory of Personal Development
-status: draft
+date: 2014-05-01 18:38:37

 ## Prelude

 A year ago I didn't know what I wanted to do when I grew up.

 I had been in the workforce since I came back to New York in 2005.
-I had never, blessedly, been out of a job for more than a few months, having working as a temp, then an administrative assistant, before putting in seven years as a computer repair technician.
+I had never, blessedly, been out of a job for more than a few months, having worked as a temp, then an administrative assistant, before putting in seven years as a computer repair technician.
 But even within those seven years in a stable job that required at least a modicum of skill, I knew it wasn't what I wanted to *do*, and I didn't know what what I wanted to *do* was.

 I had studied programming in high school, and enjoyed it.
-But it had fallen away and I'd formed the very sticky opinion that I simply wasn't very good at it.
-Wasn't good enough, anyway, to do it for a living.
+But it had fallen away and I’d formed the very sticky opinion that I simply wasn’t very good at it.

 Periodically, as I went through my twenties, I would get inklings.
 There would be some spark of possibility around some interest of mine: maybe I could do this!
 Maybe I should study manuscripts!
 Maybe I should be a dharma teacher!
 Maybe I should become an acoustic engineer!